 A vita is the equivalent of a resume, and is used to list your educational and professional qualifications.
 There are two items of note that should NOT be included in a thesis or dissertation vita:

-Any library patron may access your bound manuscript on the shelves, and it is highly discouraged to provide personal contact information for your personal safety.
+These documents are posted on the web and the university cannot control who can view them, so it is highly discouraged to provide personal contact information for your personal safety.
 Also, personal references will change as you progress in your career, and so it does not make sense to provide them in this document.
 These types of information are fine for resumes sent out while job hunting, but not in a bound manuscript.

 Your vita may follow one of two formats: